 Integration of visual brand identity in UI design is nothing new for now.
 Corporate colors and typography, logo and mascots, offer visualizations, custom illustrations and photos – all that stuff enables product and marketing go hand-by-hand.
 Animation is taking more and more presence in this perspective.
 For instance, logo animations add the mood and catch the user’s eye.

-Splash screen animation by Zhenya Rynzhuk makes the process of app loading beautiful and creates the dynamics echoing the nature of the app for runners.
+Splash screen animation by Zhenya Rynzhuk makes the process of an app loading beautiful and creates the dynamics echoing the nature of the app for runners.

 Funny logo animation by Tubik adds playfulness to the character and makes it quickly noticeable.